JENNY HOLZER "HALF-DEAD - INFLAMMATORY ESSAY" 1982

 Jenny Holzer is one of the most important and original artists of the 20th century.

-Her body of work, with its emphasis on text, is provocative and occasionally frightening, manipulating the language of folk wisdom, pop culture and government slogan to produce commentary on global issues including power structures, gender struggle, economics, voting and warfare.
+Her body of work, with its emphasis on text, is provocative and occasionally frightening, manipulating the language of folk wisdom, pop culture, and government slogan to produce a commentary on global issues including power structures, gender struggle, economics, voting, and warfare.

-Holzer's iconic "Inflammatory Essays", produced between 1979 and 1982, were first pasted on walls throughout heavily populated metro areas including New York and shortly after in other cities.
-Unsigned and commercially produced, they subverted the conventions of both advertising, graffiti and public art.
+Holzer's iconic "Inflammatory Essays", produced between 1979 and 1982, were first pasted on walls throughout heavily populated metro areas including New York, and shortly after in other cities.
+Unsigned and commercially produced, they subverted the conventions of advertising, graffiti, and public art.
 Each essay was in a different eye-catching color to maximize viewers' attention.
 It was also helpful when one Essay replaced an older one.

-Over the course of Holzer's career, the artist has continued to revisit the content and affect of the "Inflammatory Essays" and as such they are like cornerstone of her practice.
+Over the course of Holzer's career, the artist has continued to revisit the content and effect of the "Inflammatory Essays" and as such, they are like the cornerstone of her practice.

-This ghostly white Inflammatory Essay drips with satire and stark reality.
-Here class differences and perception are explored as homeless individuals described as "dirty ghosts" are accused of being dangerous when not completely subdued by starvation, illness, or injury.
+This canary yellow Inflammatory Essay drips with satire and stark reality.
+Here class differences and perceptions are explored as homeless individuals described as "dirty ghosts" are accused of being dangerous when not completely subdued by starvation, illness, or injury.
 Although our understanding of the socio-economic and mental health factors affecting homeless individuals has evolved over the last few decades, Holzer shrewdly exposes the callous prejudice and fearful stereotypes historically carried by many towards them.